California:

 Standards Board.

-minimum wage, may be required to provide and maintain hand tools and equipment customarily required by the trade or craft.
+times the minimum wage provided herein may be required to provide and maintain hand tools and equipment customarily

-This subsection (B) shall not apply to apprentices regularly indentured under the State Division of Apprenticeship Standards.
+required by the trade or craft.
+This subsection (B) shall not apply to apprentices regularly indentured under the State Divis ion

-: This section shall not apply to protective equipment and safety devices on tools regulated by the Occupational Safety and
+: This section shall not apply to protective equipment and safety devices on tools regulated

-Health Standards Board.
+by the Occupational Safety and Health Standards Board.

-reasonable deposit may be required as security for the return of the items furnished by the employer under provisions
+(C) A reasonable deposit may be required as security for the return of the items furnished by the employer under provisions

 of subsections (A) and (B) of this section upon issuance of a receipt to the employee for such deposit.
 Such deposits shall be

-made pursuant to Section 400 and following of the Labor Code or an employer with the prior written authorization of the employee
+made pursuant to Section 400 and following of the Labor Code or an employer with the prior written authorization of the

-(A) “Meal” means an adequate, well-b alanced serving of a v
+(A) “Meal” means an adequate, well -balanced serving of a variety of wholesome, nutritious foods.

-(B) “Lodging” means living accommodations available to the employee for full-t ime occupancy, which are adequate, decent,
+(B) “Lodging” means living accommodations available to the employee for full -time occupancy, which are adequate, decent,

 and sanitary according to usual and customary standards.
 Employees shall not be required to share a bed.

-eals or lodging may not be credited against the minimum wage without a voluntary written agreement between the
+(C) Meals or lodging may not be credited against the minimum wage without a voluntary written agreement between the

 employer and the employee.
 When credit for meals or lodging is used to meet part of the employer’s minimum wage obligation,